Malaysia receives first batch of AstraZeneca COVID-19 vaccines - Bernama

-KUALA LUMPUR, April 24 (Reuters) - Malaysia received 268,800 doses of AstraZeneca vaccines on Friday night, its first batch from the pharmaceutical company, state news agency reported on Saturday.
+Malaysia received 268,800 doses of AstraZeneca (AZN.L) vaccines on Friday night, its first batch from the pharmaceutical company, state news agency reported on Saturday.

 Health Minister Adham Baba said the batch was purchased through the COVAX facility.